Skip to main content

 DAY 12: Today we drive from Faizabad to Kunduz along the Amu River, passing through beautiful villages and small towns.
 Overnight stay in Kunduz.

-DAY 13: morning departure until reaching the infamous Salang Tunnel: built by the Soviets in the 1960s, abandoned and partially destroyed during the Taliban rule of the 1990s, and later rebuilt in 2002, the Salang Tunnel is the backbone of the country’s communications and at the same time a “trap,” the scene of dark events, from multiple deadly avalanches to Mujahideen ambushes against the Soviets.
-Arrival in Kabul at the hotel in the evening or possibly even at night
+DAY 13: Morning departure until reaching the infamous Salang Tunnel: built by the Soviets in the 1960s, abandoned and partially destroyed during Taliban rule in the 1990s, and later rebuilt in 2002, the Salang Tunnel is the backbone of the country’s communications and, at the same time, a “trap,” known for tragic events ranging from deadly avalanches to Mujahideen ambushes against Soviet forces.
+Arrival in Kabul at the hotel in the evening, or possibly even at night.

 Day 14: Kandahar